Blahah/rnaseq_training/datasets/01_arabidopsis/tutorial/md/02_data_prep.md

 ### Obtaining the metadata

-We will need some metadata about tht experiment in this step.
+We will need some metadata about the experiment in this step.

 Open a terminal and run: